Deeman2014/Open_edX_Windows7_Installation/introduction.rst

  These steps will not necessarily make the courses available to anyone else, on the internet or otherwise.
  More configuration will be necessarily for that.

- But the courses produced could be exported and then imported into a system that is accessible on the internet.
+ The courses produced could, however, be exported and then imported into a system that is accessible from the internet.